KerolosRedaYounan/qatar_wc_analysis/README.md

-# qatar_wc_analysis
+# Qatar WC Analysis
-Analyze why did Argentina win the WC?
+## Analyze why did Argentina win the WC?

 To provide a comprehensive analysis of the performance of teams participating in the World Cup and other international tournaments, we can focus on several key aspects: